 Clarins may not be for everyone, either because they don’t react well with your skin, it did nothing for you or the price point is too high.
 Consider Formulyst.

 Formulyst’s philosophy is long-term and effective skincare.
-The brand wants to help its customers achieve their best looking skin.
-Some of the biggest causes of aging are environmental, such as the sun and pollution, so protecting skin from these aggressors is key to help it looking and feeling its best.
+The brand wants to help its customers achieve their best-looking skin.
+Some of the biggest causes of aging are environmental, such as the sun and pollution, so protecting skin from these aggressors is key to helping it look and feel its best.
 Formulyst’s Active Serum – Vitamin B, C, E, Ferulic + Niacinamide is packed with a cocktail of antioxidants and vitamins to help protect skin and keep it looking bright and healthy.
 The potent blend leaves skin looking smooth and hydrated.

 Dry, parched skin is no match for Formulyst Super Hyaluronic Water Moisturizer.
-The hero ingredient is hyaluronic acid, which occurs naturally in the body and can hold up to 1,000 times it weight in water.
-This lightweight, oil free formula works by attracting water to the skin and contains multiple types of hyaluronic acid.
+The hero ingredient is hyaluronic acid, which occurs naturally in the body and can hold up to 1,000 times its weight in water.
+This lightweight, the oil-free formula works by attracting water to the skin and contains multiple types of hyaluronic acid.